k8tar/field-day/backend-service/README.md

 ## Troubleshooting

 ### Port Conflicts
-If port 3030 or 8080 are already in use, specify different ports:
+If port 3030 is already in use, specify different ports:
 ```bash
 cargo run -- --port 3031 --discovery-port 8081
 ```